lichaozhu/nematus_literacy/README.md

 ### What we have changed
-- Training configs have been reformatted in Shell
+- Training configs have been formatted into Shell
-- Annotation instruction should be COMPLETELY changed.
+- Annotation instruction have been updated.

+## Training Steps

 ### Annotation

 1. Download [Stanford CoreNLP (4.5.4)](https://nlp.stanford.edu/software/stanford-corenlp-4.5.4.zip) and unzip
 2. Download [French Lnguage Model](https://nlp.stanford.edu/software/stanford-corenlp-4.5.4-models-french.jar)